kmomar1/SER516-Java-Defects-Detector/README.md

 ## PMD + frontend With Docker

-**Only the pmd and frontend work with docker, Mongo, the unit tests and static anlysis have not been configured**
+**Only the pmd and frontend work with docker - Mongo, the unit tests and static analysis have not been configured**
 - Navigate to the root of the project and make sure the docker-compose file is there
 - run `docker compose up --build` to run both pmd and the frontend
 - Open a browser and type http://localhost:80 to access the frontend